Enrolling for Sociology Courses on Cal Central.

 - If you are a declared sociology major, you can simply enroll in sociology courses in Phase I and/or Phase II.
 Some courses may fill up entirely with sociology majors in Phase I or the early part of Phase II, particularly smaller courses (less than 100 spaces).
 Thus it is advisable to make those courses a Phase I priority.
 We do not reserve space for sociology majors during the Adjustment Period, but they are usually given priority off the waitlist as space opens up.

 - Most courses have just a lecture course to enroll in.
 Some courses have required discussion sections.
-If so, students must first enroll in a section before they can enroll in the lecture during pre-enrollment.
+If so, students must first enroll in a discussion section before they are considered officially enrolled in the lecture.

 - There are special enrollment procedures, involving deadlines and online forms or paperwork to be submitted, for Sociology 190, H190A, and all independent studies (98, 197, 198 and 199).
 See Special Enrollment Procedures.